Functional Skills Qualifications (FSQ) outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-• The bottom graph shows the number of students who have taken an FSQ assessment between July 2021 (Q3 2021) and the latest available quarter.
+The second graph shows the number of students who have taken an FSQ assessment between July 2021 (Q3 2021) and the latest available quarter.
 Student outcomes are shown as the percentage of students who have achieved a pass result in any of their attempts at the assessment during that period.

-A quarter is a 3 month period.
+A quarter is a 3-month period.
 A year is split into four quarters:

-• Q1: 1 January to 31 March
+Q1: 1 January to 31 March

-• Q2: 1 April to 30 June
+Q2: 1 April to 30 June

-• Q3: 1 July to 30 September
+Q3: 1 July to 30 September

-• Q4: 1 October to 31 December
+Q4: 1 October to 31 December

-A 12 months to quarter end period includes the current quarter, and the three previous quarters.
+A 12 months to quarter end period includes the current quarter and the three previous quarters.

-Regulated qualifications are assigned a level from entry level through to level 8 broadly indicating the relative level of demand of the qualification.
-Levels are assigned by the qualification’s awarding organisation with reference to Ofqual’s published level descriptors .
+Regulated qualifications are assigned a level from entry level through to level 8, broadly indicating the relative level of demand of the qualification.
+Levels are assigned by the qualification’s awarding organisation with reference to Ofqual’s published level descriptors.

-FSQs in English and Maths are predominantly taken on demand and qualifications are awarded all year round.
-More details on reformed Functional Skills Qualifications can be found in the requirements and guidance for Functional Skills qualifications and in the review of the assessment of reformed Functional Skills Qualifications in English and maths .
+FSQs in English and maths are mostly taken on demand, and qualifications are awarded year-round.
+More details can be found in Ofqual’s requirements and guidance for Functional Skills qualifications and the review of the assessment of reformed Functional Skills Qualifications in English and maths.

-This interactive visualisation shows the percentage of students who have achieved a pass result in the timespan between July 2021 (Q3 2021) and the latest available quarter.
-Note that each student is only included once, regardless of how many attempts they had at the assessment.
+This visualisation shows the percentage of students who passed an FSQ assessment between July 2021 (Q3 2021) and the latest available quarter.
+Each student is counted once, regardless of how many attempts they had at the assessment.

 For FSQ maths, results are shown at qualification level.
 For FSQ English, results are shown at component level (but not for the Speaking, Listening and Communicating component).